New build normally means it either hasn't been built yet, or it's been completed but never sold or occupied (including show homes).

 - homes built in the last couple of years

-Normally you need to give a holding deposit to the developer when buying a new build.
-Terms and conditions vary so we'll tell you exactly what to look for when you check through them.
-One key point is on refunds ‐ will you get the deposit back if you don't secure a mortgage or you change your mind?
+Normally you’ll need to give a holding deposit to the developer when buying a new build.
+Terms and conditions vary and we can tell you what to look for when you check through them.
+One key point is on refunds ‐ will you get the deposit back if you don't secure a mortgage or change your mind?

-Alongside deposits, the developer will expect you to exchange contracts within a short timeframe, usually four weeks.
-The developer may let other people reserve a property if this timeframe is not met.
-Exchanging contracts will commit you and the developer to going ahead, so it is important you get the right mortgage quickly to avoid any last-minute worries.
+The developer will expect you to exchange contracts within a short timeframe, usually four weeks.
+They may let other people reserve the property if you don’t meet this deadline.
+Exchanging contracts will commit you and the developer to going ahead, so it’s important you get the right mortgage quickly to avoid any last-minute worries.